xuankimtran/docs-1/pages/katalon-studio/videos/api_testing_katalon_studio_get_request_verify_response.md

 In this video, Rahul Rathore discusses how to send the GET request and verify the response with Katalon Studio.

 1\.
-Create GET operation with Katalon Studio via Object Repository.
+Create GET request with Katalon Studio via Object Repository.

 2\.
 Configure Request Type and URL.

 3\.
-Call the GET operation via Object Repository.
+Call the GET request via Object Repository.

 4\.
 Add Verification conditions.